jonathan-benn/lfs-example/docs/overview.md

 # Overview

-This repository provides an opportunity to work with Git Large File Storage (LFS).
-Git LFS is used to manage larger binary files in the history of your project, something standard Git isn't exceptional at.
+This repository provides an opportunity to practice working with Git Large File Storage (Git LFS).
+Git LFS is a Git extension that manages large binary files more efficiently than Git does on its own.

 ## How to use this repo